Scheduling or Canceling an Appointment

 and will not be helped by taking antibiotics.
 Overuse of antibiotics leads to the development of resistant bacteria, which can

 make subsequent infections harder to treat.

 If you are feeling sick, please call the office if you would like to schedule an appointment or you can make an appointment online at http://upg.myupdox.com.

 Our office uses a separate billing company to coordinate billing issues with your insurance company.
-If you have a question about a bill received from Uptown Physicians Group, also known as David M. Lee, MD, PA, please contact our billing company directly:
+If you have a question about a bill received from Uptown Physicians Group, also known as David M. Lee, MD, PA, you can send questions through your portal account.